You’re single and ready to mingle.

 That rejection rate would probably be way higher if men didn’t participate.

 Women are much pickier.

-With the checklist, you can see all the profile pitfalls in a row and avoid them with ease.
+My checklist will show you all the profile pitfalls in a row and how to avoid them.

 A pooch instantly gives you +2 attraction points.

 Why do the ladies melt for a photo of you with Old Yeller?

 - Cats and dogs make you seem friendlier and chill.

 - Having an animal in your photos screams RELATIONSHIP MATERIAL, because you’re responsible and caring.

 - A cute fluffy friend is a GREAT icebreaker for your Bumble match.